rachel-13/everest-coding-challenge/README.md

 1. Rename all `packageWeight` to `packageWeightInKg` and `destinationDistance` to `destinationDistanceInKm`
 2. Find ways to allow of insertion of `Offer` in array format instead of copy and paste `insertOffer(offer:`
 3. Clean up prints and commented codes
+4. Streamline OfferCode and OfferId to be more consistent